 Aperture Priority Mode

-- Use a tripod in case your camera selects a slower shutter speed to eliminate camera shake and allow for a more stable long exposure.
+Use a tripod in case your camera selects a slower shutter speed.
+This will eliminate camera shake and allow for a more stable long exposure.
 A remote shutter release will offset any shake caused by your finger pressing the actual shutter button.

-- If you opt to go tripod-less, and the camera selects a shutter speed that’s too slow, you can increase the aperture to compensate.
-Then, your camera will select a faster speed to correspond with the new aperture you’ve selected.
+If you opt to go tripod-free, and the camera selects a shutter speed that’s too slow, you can increase the aperture to compensate.
+Then your camera will select a faster speed to correspond with the new aperture you’ve selected.

 We’ve covered a lot of ground in this guide.
-You should have a good grasp on how f-stops affect your aperture, how to control exposure and depth of field by stopping up/down, and have a solid understanding of the theory behind f-numbers and focal ratios.
+You should have a good grasp on how f-stops affect your aperture, how to control exposure and depth of field by stopping up or down, and have a solid understanding of the theory behind f-numbers and focal lengths.

-If there’s one thing we hope you take away, is that the larger your aperture, the smaller your f-stop number will be.
+If there’s one thing we hope you take away, is that the wider your aperture, the smaller your f-number will be.
 It’s not rocket science, but can take a little getting used to when you want to shoot fast without thinking.
 Start practicing with some stationary subjects or still life setups to give you plenty of time to make adjustments and play around.
 Your comfort level will grow with every shot, and soon you’ll be ready to move on to your next photography adventure!

 Answers to Exercises: